Paediatric and Perinatal Pathology - ST3

 Offers

-Candidates awaiting results of Histopathology Part 1 exam will need to confirm their exam results by 9:00 am on Monday, 26th May 2025
+Candidates awaiting results of Histopathology Part 1 exam will need to confirm their exam results by 9:00am on Tuesday 26 May 2026.
+Please note that the offer is subject to a satisfactory exam result.

 Programmes